grpc/proposal/A74-xds-config-tears.md

 report that problem via the cluster's resolution_note field.

 The xds resolver will pass the returned XdsConfig to the LB policies via an attribute, so that the LB policies can use the cluster data.
-Note that we cannot simply pass the data via the cds LB policy's JSON config, because we need this to work in cases where the cluster is determined dynamically, such as where a route uses a ClusterSpecifierPlugin.
+Note that we cannot simply pass the data via the cds LB policy's JSON config, because we need this to work in cases where the cluster is determined dynamically, such as where a route uses a ClusterSpecifierPlugin, in which case the LB policy's config comes from the ClusterSpecifierPlugin, not from the xds resolver.
 (We have some internal functionality that uses this, not something that has been documented in a public gRFC.)

 In order to handle such cases, the XdsDependencyManager will also provide an API to subscribe to a particular cluster resource whose name was not present in the route configuration.
-The xds resolver will pass the XdsDependencyManager to the LB policies via an attribute, so that the cds LB policy can use this API.
+The xds resolver will pass the XdsDependencyManager (or an interface wrapping it, if the implementation does not want to expose XdsDependencyManager outside of the xds resolver) to the LB policies via an attribute, so that the cds LB policy can use this API.
 The API will return some subscription handle that the caller can release when they are no longer interested in the cluster subscription.